He grabbed two cups from the cupboard, without really thinking about it.

 But for now please go away and let me cry

 Oh yes, he still smiled.
-What would the point of letting everyone seeing him cry?
+What would the point of letting everyone seeing him not smile?

 But he couldn't smile all the time.
 There were times, at night, when he'd walk out of the house grinning, go half way to the cemetery and then let his guard down.
 His best friends weren't fooled, not at all.
 But they pretended along with Bobby, because they knew him well enough to know that he'd never let them in before he was ready.